 - Choose plants that will bloom well during bee season, which runs approximately from March through to October every year

-- Plant flowers in large patches of similar varieties to allow bees to dwell and eat in one spot for longer periods of time
+- Plant similar varieties in large patches to allow bees to dwell and eat in one spot for longer periods

-- Offer bees water by way of a water feature or a puddle or two for the bees to drink and absorb minerals and salt from the soil and water
+- Offer bees water by way of a water feature or puddles to drink and absorb minerals and salt

 Luckily for us, Rozanne has an extremely long blooming season, and bees love her.
 Bees are ultimately attracted to her bright violet petals and brilliant white centre, and they enjoy dropping by for a sustaining drink of nectar in the many, and long-lasting, blooms of our favourite cranesbill.